neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/projects/index.md

 # Projects

-At the NIU we udertake several projects, listed below.
+At the NIU we undertake several projects, listed below.

 ```{toctree}
 :maxdepth: 2